 Weight: 24 to 38 pounds

-The Newfoundland is a beautiful giant breed that is known for its calm, gentle and loving disposition.
-They are often referred to as the "nanny" dog, as they are exceptionally loyal and devoted to their family, including children.
-The breed is known for being pretty docile.
-Their size and working heritage, however, mean they still need a lot of exercise to prevent boredom and problem behaviors from surfacing.
+The Newfoundland is a beautiful giant breed that is known for its calm, gentle, and loving disposition.
+They are often called the "nanny" dog, as they are exceptionally loyal and devoted to their family, notably children.
+This dog is known for giving and getting hugs, although not all Newfies want hands-on attention.
+Most require your company throughout the day and tend to get separation anxiety if left alone for extended periods.
+Although their size and working heritage translate to needing a lot of exercise to prevent boredom and problem behaviors from surfacing, the breed is docile overall.
 If you plan to own a Newfoundland, you will need plenty of space and a large yard.

 Height: 26 to 28 inches